Sergey-Anfinogentov/GXBox_prep/README.md

 # IDL_magnetic

-This repository is to store IDL rooting for working with SDO/HMI magnetograms
+IDL rootines for working with SDO/HMI magnetograms.